mathyourlife/TSatPy-thesis/TSatPy/README.md

 the observer based control methods have no knowledge of what is producing the sensor readings and what is accepting moment commands.
-This enforces consistency in the behavior of the system whether it's hooked up to an in-memory model of a satellite, TableSat 1A, or any future spin spin stabilized platform.
+This enforces consistency in the behavior of the system whether it's hooked up to an in-memory model of a satellite, TableSat IA, or any future spin spin stabilized platform.
 The only code change that may be required (Sensor.py and Actuator.py) is in applying the system to a new platform that contains new types of sensors and actuators.